salmanumer100/Twitter-Scraping/README.md

 **By using the “snscrape” Library, Scrape the twitter data from "https://medium.com/dataseries/how-to-scrape-millions-of-tweets-using-snscrape-195ee3594721" using Python
 **

-our codes Create a dataframe with date, id, url, tweet content, user,reply count, retweet count,language, source Here, we've added a few new columns to the list that we're appending to tweets_list: tweet.url, tweet.replyCount, tweet.retweetCount, tweet.lang, and tweet.sourceLabel.
+our codes create a dataframe with date, id, url, tweet content, user,reply count, retweet count,language, source Here, we've added a few new columns to the list that we're appending to tweets_list: tweet.url, tweet.replyCount, tweet.retweetCount, tweet.lang, and tweet.sourceLabel.
 We've also converted the tweet.date object to a string with a specific format using the strftime method.
 Finally, we've updated the column names in the DataFrame constructor to match the new column names.